appold-mayfair/sundial_docs/technical-spec/3-consensus-protocol/8-hub-oracle.rst

    #.
 No other tokens must be minted or burned.

-   The nonce utxo proves authority for initialization — whoever controls it is authorized to initialize the Midgard L1 data structures.
+   The nonce utxo proves authority for initialization — whoever controls it is authorized to initialize the Sundial L1 data structures.

 Burn.
-   Deinitialize all Midgard lists and burn the hub oracle NFT.
+   Deinitialize all Sundial lists and burn the hub oracle NFT.
    Conditions:

    #.
 The transaction must burn the hub oracle NFT.